 The best bread should be for everyone!

-All of our bread is made using the sourdough process.
-This takes a lot longer than the ultra-processed bread you can buy in supermarkets.
-This slow fermentation process creates particularly tasty bread, and as the proteins (such as gluten) in the flour are more broken down, many people find it easier to digest.
+All of our bread undergoes a slow fermentation process, mainly using sourdough.
+This takes a lot longer than the ultra-processed bread you can buy in supermarkets and creates particularly tasty bread.
+In addition, as the proteins (such as gluten) in the flour are more broken down, many people find it easier to digest.

-All our bread is made from Scottish grown grain and milled flour.
+All our bread is made from grains grown and milled in Scotland.

 Ingredients: white wheat flour, wholemeal wheat flour, wholemeal rye flour, water, salt.